-The lovely weather brings the endless festivals this time of year.
-The heavy hitter is, of course, the New Orleans Jazz & Heritage Festival, with its multiple stages and excellent lineup.
-The Bayou Boogaloo is held over three days in late May on the picturesque banks of Bayou St. John in Mid-City, and the Freret Street Festival in early April is getting bigger every year.
-Then there is the immensely popular French Quarter Festival, also in April.
-Don’t miss the “Stella!” shouting contest at the Tennessee Williams Literary Festival in March.
-Finally, the Mardi Gras Indians Super Sunday is a treasured tradition dating back to the 19th century and held on the Sunday closest to St. Joseph’s Day.
+The spring’s heaviest hitter is, of course, the New Orleans Jazz & Heritage Festival, with its multiple stages and excellent lineup.
+The Bayou Boogaloo is held over three days in late May on the picturesque banks of Bayou St. John in Mid-City, and the Freret Street Festival in March is getting bigger every year.
+Then there is the immensely popular French Quarter Festival, held in April.
+It’s one of the largest free music festivals in the U.S., with multiple stages set throughout the French Quarter.

-Hotel rates are at their lowest and there’re plenty to do indoors to escape the heat.
-The best restaurants and bars in town celebrate Tales of the Cocktail in July and COOLinary New Orleans with prix fixe menus in August.
+Hotel rates are at their lowest and there’s plenty to do indoors to escape the heat.
+Presented by the Jazz & Heritage Foundation, the Louisiana Cajun Zydeco Festival is a free weekend event held at Louis Armstrong Park in June.
+The best restaurants and bars in town celebrate Restaurant Week New Orleans in June, the ever-growing Tales of the Cocktail in July, and COOLinary New Orleans with prix fixe menus in August.
 You can also browse the galleries on the White Linen Night (or its cheeky cousin, the Dirty Linen Night).

 The temps are down and it’s time to hit the city’s parks and squares.
-The endless stream of food and drink fests continues with Boudin, Bourbon, and Beer; NOLA on Tap (the largest beer fest in the Gulf South that benefits the LA SPCA), and the Fried Chicken Festival.
-The fall in New Orleans also means the Saints football and Carnaval Latino in mid-October.
-New Orleans does Halloween like no other city, including the massive Voodoo Music + Arts Experience held in the City Park.
+The endless stream of food and drink fests continues with Boudin, Bourbon, and Beer; NOLA on Tap (the largest beer fest in the Gulf South that benefits the LA SPCA), Tremé Fall Festival, Crescent City Blues & BBQ, Oak Street Po-Boy Festival, and the Fried Chicken Festival.
+Phew!